AEW TBS Championship

 The AEW TBS Championship is a women's professional wrestling television championship created and promoted by the American promotion All Elite Wrestling (AEW).
-Established on October 6, 2021, it is the secondary championship of the promotion's female division.
-It is named after the TBS television network, which currently airs AEW's flagship program, Dynamite.
-The current and inaugural champion is Jade Cargill, who is in her first reign.
+Established on October 6, 2021, it is the secondary championship of the promotion's female division, and the inaugural champion was Jade Cargill.
+It is named after the TBS television network, which airs AEW's flagship program, Dynamite.
+The reigning champion is Mercedes Moné, who is in her first reign, and is the longest-reigning champion in the title's history.
+She won the championship by defeating Willow Nightingale at Double or Nothing on May 26, 2024.

 History

-In March 2020, All Elite Wrestling (AEW) established the AEW TNT Championship as a secondary championship for the men's division, named after the TNT television network, owned by WarnerMedia.
-In May 2021, it was announced that AEW's flagship program, Dynamite, would be moving from TNT to the network's sister channel, TBS, also owned by WarnerMedia, in January 2022, while AEW's other core program, Rampage, would remain on TNT.
+In March 2020, All Elite Wrestling (AEW) established the AEW TNT Championship as a television championship for the men's division, named after the TNT television network, owned by WarnerMedia (now Warner Bros.
+Discovery).
+In May 2021, it was announced that AEW's flagship program, Dynamite, would be moving from TNT to the network's sister channel, TBS, also owned by Warner, in January 2022, while AEW's other core program at the time, Rampage, would remain on TNT.
 Despite Dynamite moving to TBS, wrestling journalist Dave Meltzer reported that the TNT Championship would not be renamed.
 Then-AEW executive and wrestler Cody Rhodes also affirmed that there were no plans to rename the championship and that there were no plans for a separate TBS Championship for male wrestlers.
 It was later reported that the promotion would introduce a secondary women's championship and it would instead be called the TBS Championship.

 Prior to the October 6, 2021, second anniversary episode of Dynamite, AEW President and Chief Executive Officer Tony Khan said there would be a major announcement made on the show.
-During the episode, AEW commentator Tony Schiavone and referee Aubrey Edwards officially unveiled the AEW TBS Championship as a secondary championship for the women's division.
+During the episode, AEW commentator Tony Schiavone and referee Aubrey Edwards officially unveiled the AEW TBS Championship as a television championship for the women's division.
 AEW announced that the inaugural champion would be determined by a single-elimination tournament.
 The tournament bracket was revealed on the October 22 episode of Rampage with a 12-woman field.
 The tournament itself began on the October 23 episode of Dynamite and concluded on the January 5, 2022, episode, the show's debut broadcast on TBS.
 In the tournament final, Jade Cargill defeated Ruby Soho to become the inaugural TBS Champion.